Bat Situations & Solutions

 Bat Proofing Your Home

 We encourage hospitality towards bats, however if there is a substantial reason to exclude them this should be undertaken only during the month of May, and from mid-August to mid-October.
 In between those periods young bats could be blocked inside and the decaying bodies will cause a severe odor problem.
-Find instructions on how to keep bats away
+How to keep bats away >

 Finding an Injured Bat

-White-nose syndrome (WNS) is a disease that’s affecting bats in enormous numbers.
-More than a million of these mammals have died in the Northeast and Canada, and some hibernacula (sites, like caves, where bats hibernate) have witnessed a 90- to 100-percent decimation in their population.
-Read more about WNS and what can be done
+White-nose syndrome (WNS) is a disease that's affecting bats in enormous numbers.
+More than a million of these mammals have died in the Northeast and Canada, and some hibernacula—sites where bats hibernate, like caves—have witnessed a 90-100% decimation in their population.
+More about WNS & what can be done >

 Bats & Public Health

 Relocating wildlife is illegal in Massachusetts.
-It is detrimental to the well-being of wildlife as well as the public.
-Learn More
+It's detrimental to the well-being of the animal as well as the public.
+Learn more >